vippsas/vipps-partner/README.md

 ### Plugin supplier

-Develops Vipps MobilePay official
+*Plugin suppliers* develop official
 [open source plugins](https://developer.vippsmobilepay.com/docs/plugins)
-on contract for Vipps MobilePay.
+on contract from Vipps MobilePay.

 If a partner uses official Vipps MobilePay plugins to implement a integration for a merchant, the API credentials for the merchant must be used, and